 In addition, several researchers in the group also maintain webpages relating to their research programmes or do projects they are currently working on/are interested in developing further (in collaboration with other researchers, including graduate research students and research staff).
 The following is a sample of these webpages:

-The QS World University rankings (2018) place National University Singapore (NUS) in the top 15 universities in the world and number one in Asia.
-In the same rankings, and for the fourth year running, the Department of Geography, NUS, is ranked in the top ten Geography programmes globally.
+The QS World University rankings (2019) place National University Singapore (NUS) in the top 15 universities in the world and number one in Asia.
+In the same rankings, the Department of Geography was ranked the 8th strongest Geography programme globally.

 Several fully funded scholarships (fees and stipend) for up to four years are currently available in the TEC research group.
-Opportunities also exist to apply for additional funding to support fieldwork and laboratory costs, if relevant, to participate in international conferences and to contribute to the Department’s teaching programmes.
+Opportunities also exist to apply for additional funding to support fieldwork and laboratory costs and to participate in international conferences and to contribute to the Department’s teaching programmes.

 Graduate research students follow a semi‐structured programme, which involves a taught component in the first two years.
 The programme allows a PhD student to acquire and develop to a high standard both subject‐specific and transferable skills, thus enabling a student to access a broad range of future employment opportunities.
 For information on how to become a PhD student at one of the world’s top universities in one of the most culturally diverse cities in the world, and on enriching careers following your PhD, see: http://www.fas.nus.edu.sg/geog/graduates/

-Please note that there are two application deadlines each year: 1 November (to begin in the following August) and 15 May (to begin in the following January).
+There are two application deadlines each year: 1 November (to begin in the following August) and 15 May (for following January).
 For further information, please contact the Department’s graduate administrator Ms Pauline Lee.

-The TEC research group is particularly interested to receive applications from suitably qualified candidates (excellent performances in bachelor’s and master’s degrees in relevant subjects) who are interested in pursuing research relating to the themes listed below.
+Candidates must have excellent performance in bachelor’s and master’s degrees in relevant subjects and be interested in pursuing research relating to the themes listed below.
 We are also happy to consider applications within the broad field of Tropical Environmental Change.
 Applicants are advised to consult with faculty members whose research interests most closely match their own.
-For further advice, including whom among the TEC faculty might be best able to help develop a proposal, please contact the TEC Chair - Associate Professor Dan Friess.
+For further advice, please contact the TEC Chair - Associate Professor Dan Friess.